vbookshelf/E-Bot-2026/README.md

 - Add your OpenRouter API key to the ebot_config.ini.txt file before uploading to your web host server.
 - Change the name of the file to ebot_config.ini
-- For added security its best to locate the ebot_config.ini file outside the web host root folder.
+- For added security it's best to locate the ebot_config.ini file outside the web host root folder.

 <br>